turingschool/try-turing/fe-online-weekend/welcome-access-weekend/index.md

 - Type questions the group chat box and a TA will answer you.
 Avoid direct messages to a TA unless it is a specific issue only to yourself
 - Disconnected?
 Jump back on!
 If the host or TAs get disconnected, hold tight, and the session will resume shortly

-### Using Glitch
+### Using repl.it

-Today we will be using Glitch to write our code and see the results!
-We will all start with [this starter project - please remix it now]().
+Today we will be using repl.it to write our code and see the results!
+We will all start with [this starter project - please fork it now]().

 <a href="../">Back to Curriculum Index</a>